OctopusDeploy/Halibut/docs/halibut-protocol.md

  - **Service** is what executes the methods e.g. Tentacle.

-When invoking a remote method in both polling and listening mode, the same general process is followed:
+When invoking a remote method in both polling and listening mode, the `Client` and `Service` go through three stages.

+ ### Stage 1 - Establish Connection

-1. After the TCP connection is intiated, both server and client identify themselves to each other through a set of control messages.
+  A TCP connection is established and both server and client identify themselves, though a series of control messages.
+The control messages sent vary depending on if [listening](#listening-service-protocol-data-exchange) or [polling](#polling-service-protocol-data-exchange) mode is used.

+### Stage 2 - Execute requests

+Now that the connections are established, the Service will wait for requests from the Client.
+In both polling and listening the following steps are repeated in order:

-2. The Client sends a `Request` message containing the method to execute and data.
+1. The Client sends a `Request` message containing the method to execute and data.
-3. The Service executes the method and sends the result in a `Response` message.
+2. The Service executes the method and sends the result in a `Response` message.
-4. The Service sends a `NEXT` control message, signaling it is ready for the next action.
+3. The Service sends a `NEXT` control message, signaling it is ready for the next action.
-5. The Client sends a `Proceed` control message, signaling to the Service to be ready for another `Request`.
+4. The Client sends a `PROCEED` control message, signaling to the Service to be ready for another `Request`.

-6. Steps 2 to 5 are repeated until the connection is terminated or control `END` messages are sent.
+The steps are repeated for both Listening and Polling mode until either Client or Service begins the terminate connection stage.

+### Stage 3 - Terminate connection

+The final stage can be entered by either the Client or Service terminating the TCP connection or sending a `END` control message.
+Once this stage is reached no more requests will be processed in the current TCP connection.

 ## Listening Service protocol data exchange